ednapiranha/node-prohibition/README.md

         phone: null
       },
       db: './db',
+      maxRating: 5,
       limit: 10
     });

 meta is a list of extra string fields you would like to include (optional).

 db is the path where your leveldb database is located (mandatory).

+maxRating is the highest value for your rating - defaults to 5 (optional).

 limit is the maximum number of records to return - defaults to 10 (optional).